Compendiums for Alaska

 What is a compendium?

-A compendium is a written compilation of designations, closures, permit requirements and other restrictions imposed under discretionary authority found in the Code of Federal Regulations (CFR).
+A compendium is a written compilation of designations, closures, permit requirements and other authorizations and restrictions adopted under discretionary authority found in the Code of Federal Regulations (CFR).
 Regulations for national parks are in 36 CFR and 43 CFR.
 For example, 36 CFR Section 2.21 (a) states, "The superintendent may designate a portion of a park area, or all or a portion of a building, structure or facility as closed to smoking when necessary to protect park resources, reduce the risk of fire, or prevent conflicts among visitor use activities."
 This designation is placed into the park's compendium.

 Compendiums have always been a tool to help manage Alaska's national parks.
 The compendium, as part of the park-related regulations, helps provide for the enjoyment, use and protection of our national parks.